ecos-wtf/website/_posts/2021-03-30-ecos-load-address.md

 Because the firmware file is a bit large (approximately 10MB), it takes a lot of effort to guess the load address based on a single address:

-1. A complete analysis is time-consuming (about a few minutes), and multiple addresses need to be analyzed several times;
+1.  complete analysis is time-consuming (about a few minutes), and to guess multiple addresses, the firmware needs to be analyzed several times;
 2. It is also troublesome to manually confirm whether the recognized functions and string cross-references are correct (may include hundreds of functions and string cross-references).

 Therefore, it is necessary to find more fixed addresses and more regular addresses to determine the range of the load address.